Information & Resources for Current Families

 Please note: if your child has specific food allergies or dietary needs, please let the staff know so that we can arrange for a safe and edible and tasty meal.

 Healthy and nutritious food is a priority at New Century School.
-The school has a “no peanut” policy.
-Our “no peanut” policy means that the school will not serve items with peanuts nor have any peanuts at school.
+The school is a peanut and tree nut safe environment.
+Our “safe” policy means that the school will not serve items with peanuts.
 Parents/guardians may not pack lunches that contain peanuts so that they remain in compliance of the policies.

 Riding the bus to and from school is a privilege for New Century School children.
 Children need to be well behaved and respectful of the bus driver and supervising staff when riding the bus and while waiting for the bus in order to enjoy this privilege.